Menu Close

 Contact Us Today

 doctor and patient talk about treating neuropathic painIf you’re experiencing symptoms like numbness, tingling, burning, or shooting pain in your arms or legs, you may be suffering from neuropathic pain.
 This type of chronic pain, caused by nerve damage or malfunction, can make it difficult to perform daily tasks and impact your overall quality of life.
-It can be frustrating trying different medications and treatments without finding relief, and if you’re ready to try a different approach, TRU Wellness Center is here to help.
+It can be frustrating trying different treatments without finding relief, and if you’re ready to try a different approach, TRU Wellness Center is here to help.

 Neuropathic pain treatment at TRU Wellness Center is personalized and tailored to your specific needs.
 Call 888.680.7025 today to discover how we can help